Our History - The Debating & Political Society

 Our meeting times

-We meet every Thursday in the Greek Room, Main Arts, 6-8pm.
+Debates are held every Thursday in the Greek Room, Main Arts, 6-8pm.